alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

 ## Using the prebuilt `ToolNode`

 To start, define a mock weather tool that has some hidden restrictions on input queries.
-The intent here is to simulate a real-world case where a model fails to call a tool correctly:
+The intent here is to simulate a real-world case where a modelCOnfig fails to call a tool correctly:

 ```bash
 $ npm install @langchain/anthropic